1. Published under an Open Access Creative Commons Licence

 Tips for a Successful Permissions Request

-Ensure the content you wish to reuse is not credited to another source.
+Ensure that the content you wish to reuse is not credited to another source.
 JBRHA can only grant permission for own, original content, and any third-party material included within our publications is not included in any permission granted by JBRHA.
-Include as much identifying information as possible for the JBRHA content you wish to reuse including the ISSN, title, authors, volume, issue and page numbers.
+Include as much identifying information as possible for the JBRHA content you wish to reuse, including the ISSN, title, authors, volume, issue and page numbers.
 Describe the way you wish to reuse the content and what rights you require, including languages, formats, territories and the expected number of readers.

 Requesting a quotation